ravanpreet-kaur/unstarve/backend/README.md

-This repository contains the backend codebase for Unstarve which is built using Node.js, Express.js and CockroachDB.
+This repository contains the backend codebase for UnStarve which is built using Node.js, Express.js and CockroachDB.

 ## Getting Started